-Assignments % Points Midterm Examination (A1) 20% The midterm examination will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from the beginning of the semester to the date of the review for the midterm examination.
+Assignments % Points Examination 1 20% Examination 1 will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from the beginning of the semester to the date of the review for the examination.
 Questions will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of two or more of the different formats.
 The time allotted will depend on the type(s) and/or number of questions.
-Final Examination (A2) 20% The final examination will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from the Midterm Examination to the date of the review for the final exam.
-However, information from before the Midterm Examination may be included.
+Examination 2 20% Examination 2 will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from Examination 1 to the date of the review for the Examination 2.
+However, information from before the Examination 1 may be included.
 Questions will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of two or more of the different formats.
 The time allotted will depend on the type(s) and/or number of questions.
-Case Study Paper and Presentation 25% Students, working in groups OR on their own, as determined by the professor, will conduct an analysis of women in the context of being producers of tourism, in a particular country (except the U.S.), applying the concepts/topics discussed in class, and provided in the detailed instructions, in a written report.
-Detailed instructions for the paper and presentation will be provided at a later date, via Blackboard.
-Each student/group will then share a presentation of their report (using PowerPoint slides AND Notes) with the rest of the class.
-Both the report and presentation will be due on the date stated on the Tentative Schedule.
-Quizzes 15%
+Examination 3 20% Examination 3 will include information from the text, course slides, class notes, and any other source(s) indicated by the Professor, covered from Examination 1 to the date of the review for the Examination 3.
+However, information from before the Examination 1 and 2 may be included.
+Questions will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of two or more of the different formats.
+The time allotted will depend on the type(s) and/or number of questions.

-Students will be expected to take five (5) unscheduled quizzes based on the text, other material covered in class and through assignments.
+QuizzesStudents will be expected to take five (5) unscheduled quizzes based on the text, other material covered in class and through assignments.
 Quizzes will be taken on Blackboard and will be timed.
 Quiz questions will be in the form of Multiple Choice questions, OR True-or-False statements, OR Short Essay questions, OR a combination of the different formats.
 The time allotted will depend on the type(s) and/or number of questions.
 The quiz with the lowest score will be dropped.
-Participation - Participation points will be scored based on students' active participation in weekly assignments reflected through written responses on Discussion Board forums, and also Blog entries, as well as other assigned weekly assignments.
+20% Participation - Participation points will be scored based on students' active participation in weekly assignments reflected through written responses on Discussion Board forums, and also Blog entries, as well as other assigned weekly assignments.
 Students will be informed of how many participation points each activity/assignment is worth.
 ONLY responses that are submitted, when they are due, will receive the points.
 Participation points will also be received from the average of their group members' evaluation of their performance in the group, where applicable.
 20% TOTAL 100%